Recruiting Top Talent in Portugal

 Finding and recruiting top talent in any overseas territory poses many potential barriers for companies taking the steps to build their international profile.
 This is certainly the case in Portugal, which is a long-term member of the European Union (EU), having joined in January 1986, and then joined the Schengen Area in March 1995.
 Portugal adopted the Euro as its currency in January 1999.

 In 2021 Portugal’s Gross Domestic Product (GDP) reached 251 billion US dollars to rank the nation 49th in the world, with the Organization for Economic Cooperation and Development (OECD) predicting growth of 5.8% for 2022.
 Portugal ranks 43rd in GDP per capita at US$24,457.

-This potential – and the challenges it brings – underlines why Bradford Jacobs’ global experience is indispensable for taking the smartest recruitment route into Portugal – ideally placed for expansion among other EU members and further afield.
+This potential – and the challenges it brings – underlines why Bradford Jacobs’ global experience is indispensable for taking the smartest recruitment route into Portugal – ideally placed for international expansion among other EU members and further afield.

 The Recruitment Process in Portugal

 Portugal’s business environment tends towards hierarchy with employees showing considerable respect for age and status, often to the detriment of advancing ideas and progress.
 Being overly respectful to titles and seniority can put taking individual responsibility on the shelf.

 However, under pressure Portuguese employees are creative in solving crises – which can often surface due to lack of planning or staying to a scheduled timetable.

 These are all considerations when moving into the employment market, either for individuals or for international companies hiring staff in Portugal.

 Speaking Portuguese and having other languages boosts opportunities for jobseekers, particularly in the services and tourism sectors – although this can be by-passed for those working online or in IT.
 The increasing number of global companies operating in Portugal also increase the options for foreign jobseekers.